RobertHeim/unfuddle2bitbucket/README.md

 # Unfuddle2Bitbucket

-This program converts a backup.xml (Tickets, Milestones, etc.) created from Unfuddle to a JSON that can be importet by Bitbucket.
+This program converts a backup.xml (Tickets, Milestones, etc.) created by Unfuddle to a JSON that can be imported by Bitbucket.

 Repository: https://github.com/RobertHeim/unfuddle2bitbucket